USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

-# <a name="1AC68818C17C11E69768003EE1B763F8"></a>Summary

-**This repository's only purpose is for testing how GitHub's version of MarkDown works.
-The contents of the repository will change arbitrarily.
-It is unlikely that it will ever contain material of importance to you.**

 # <p align="center">The U.S. Army Research Laboratory (ARL) Software Release Process for Unrestricted Public Release</p>
 <p align="center">Version 1.0</p>
 <p align="center">14 December 2016</p>